The administration app for clubs, groups, teams and associations.

 In summary, it can be said that motivating others, a good level of organizational talent, an analytical and strategic way of thinking, and an open and empathetic character are the requirements of a chairman or chairwoman.

-In addition to online storage, appointments/news and surveys, we have just implemented inventory management to cover this area for clubs as well.
-Financial management is also available.
-This means you are well prepared for a change in management and will save yourself a lot of time and stress in the years to come.
-If you have any questions, please feel free to contact us as usual.
+In addition to online storage, dates/news and surveys we also implemented an inventory management to cover this area for clubs.
+Also a financial administration is available.
+This means that you are well prepared for a change of board and save yourself a lot of time and nerves over the following years.
+If you have any questions, you can simply contact us in the usual way.

-You would like to know what advantages our club software has, especially for medium-sized and large clubs, and how you can use it in your own club?
+Would you like to know what advantages club software has, especially for medium-sized and large clubs, and how you can use it in your own club?
 This video answers your questions.

 Finally, here are the most important questions that arise in connection with the change of management and the associated bodies (chairman, secretary, treasurer/treasurer,...).

-A club that acts as a legal entity must have at least one general meeting, a governing body and a treasurer including deputies.
+A club that acts as a legal entity must have at least one general meeting, a governing body and an auditor (in Germany treasurer) including deputies.

-The club management ensures that the club's transactions run smoothly.
+The club management or management team of a club ensures that the club's transactions run smoothly.
 The board represents the club both internally and externally, taking care of the members' concerns as well as the club's image in the community and media.
 Individual board members can be tasked with subject-specific topics such as financial administration.

-The general meeting (often referred to as general assembly) must be held at least once every five years.
+The general meeting (often referred to as general assembly or general meeting) must be held at least once every five years.
 In our opinion, however, once a year is recommended.
 Topics relating to the general interest of the club are discussed.
 These could be board elections, cost agendas or even club projects for the next year.

 With the consent of the legal representatives, a person could theoretically hold office on the board of the club after reaching the age of 7.
 Each club must ask itself whether this is effective and, above all, good for the child.

-The discharge of the executive committee (e.g. treasurer or chairman) is not only a formal process, but also shows, firstly, that the club supports the actions of the executive committee.
-Secondly, it shows that other people (e.g. auditors or people from the supervisory body) have examined the actions and results of the club's management and consider them to be complete = discharge.
+Discharging the Executive Board (e.g. treasurer/cash auditor or chairman) is not only a formal process, but also shows, first, that the club stands behind the actions of the Executive Board.
+Second, that other persons (e.g. auditors or members of the supervisory body) have dealt with the actions and results of the management of the club and consider them completed = discharge.

-A club (as a legal entity) is generally liable for its debts with its assets.
-The club's bodies are only liable if this has been stipulated by law (e.g. if they act as guarantors for a loan taken out by the club).
-If a member of the executive committee violates legal or statutory obligations, that person may also be held liable for the damage caused.
-Even in the case of unpaid club bodies (e.g. chairperson, cash auditor), liability comes into effect if they act with gross negligence.
-As you can see, the issue of liability can also be extremely complex for clubs, and it is advisable to consult a legal expert if you are unsure.
+A club (as a legal entity) is generally liable to liabilities with the club's assets.
+Bodies of the club are only liable if this has been written down by law (e.g. if they act as guarantor of a loan for the club).
+If a member of the Board of Management breaches legal or statutory obligations, this person may also be held liable for the damage that has arisen.
+Liability also comes into force in the case of club bodies operating free of charge (e.g. chairman, cash auditor) if they act grossly negligently.
+As you can see, the liability issue can become extremely complex even among clubs and it is advisable to consult a legal expert in case of uncertainty.

 Together with nine experts from practice, we have written a 98-page ePaper on current topics relating to clubs.
 The ePaper contains 5 chapters and 15 topics on important areas relating to the organization, members, funding, sponsors, taxes and more.
 You can download the handbook as a free download from the club handbook website.